MarioMingarro/ClimaRep/README.md

 ```
 Dependencies:

-This package relies on other R packages, notably:
+This package relies on other R packages, such as:

 > `terra` for efficient handling of raster data (`SpatRaster` objects).